cloudfoundry/cloud_controller_ng/spec/README.md

 #### V2 API Doc Tests

 Previously used to both generate the v2 API docs and test the user facing JSON response for the v2 API.
 Instead, write a request spec.
+To view the docs locally, cd into the `docs/v2` folder, run `python -mSimpleHTTPServer`, and navigate to `http://localhost:8000`.